svarunan/serverless-webrtc/README.md

 ---
 * Is it possible to create a p2p connection without a signalling server?
 Yes!
-* How?? copy paste the SDPs between local and remote thats it!
+* How?? copy paste the SDPs between local and remote that's it!
 * Are you kidding??
 Nope, Please open `webrtc-noserver.html` in a localhost and go through the steps.
-* This Server less webRTC concept is only for learning javascript webRTC APIs
+* This Serverless webRTC concept is only for learning javascript webRTC APIs

 ### setup
 on macOS/Linux just clone this repo

 `
 cd serverless-webrtc

-python -m SimpleHTTPServer 8080 http://localhost:8080/webrtc-noserver.html
+python -m SimpleHTTPServer 8080

+http://localhost:8080/webrtc-noserver.html
 `
 ### Usage